elixirschool/elixirschool/lessons/advanced/umbrella-projects.md

 for each application in the apps/ directory.
 ```

-As you can see from the shell command, Mix created a small skeleton project for us with two directorys:
+As you can see from the shell command, Mix created a small skeleton project for us with two directories:

   - `apps/` - where our sub (child) projects will reside
   - `config/` - where our umbrella projects configuration will live